-The bill aims to enhance enrollment accessibility in public schools by prohibiting discrimination based on race, ethnicity, sex, religion, disability, socioeconomic status, or residential address.
-It mandates that local school boards determine the capacity of each public school by grade level and requires them to post the number of vacancies at least every twelve weeks.
-If capacity allows, schools must enroll applicants on a first-come, first-served basis throughout the year.
-Additionally, the bill stipulates that local school boards must report annual enrollment data to the public education department, which will then publish this information on its website.
+The proposed bill aims to enhance enrollment accessibility in public schools by prohibiting discrimination based on race, ethnicity, sex, religion, disability, socioeconomic status, or residential address.
+It limits local school boards' ability to establish enrollment preferences and mandates that they determine the capacity of each public school by grade level.
+Schools are required to post the number of vacancies at least every twelve weeks and to enroll applicants on a first-come, first-served basis if capacity allows.
+Additionally, the bill stipulates that local school boards must report annual enrollment data to the Public Education Department, which will publish this information on its website.

 Statutes affected: